The Home of Three Generations!

 Alex and Bella, as they were known; expanded their family and had four more children.
 Sadly, Evelyn Courtney died at only sixteen months of age; and is interred in the Derry City Cemetery.
 John was born in 1905, followed by William in 1908, Kathleen in 1910 and Jane in 1912.

-As will happen, over time; the children of Alex and Bella married to move on and create their own little families.
-Their youngest child Jane, known as Jeannie to her family and friends; married in 1936.
-She, like all of us tend to do; moved into her own home with her husband.
-However, Jeannie didn’t move far from her ancestral home; she moved just a few houses away into 20 Victoria Street.
+As will happen, over time, the children of Alex and Bella married and began to create their own little families.
+Their youngest child Jane, known as Jeannie to her family and friends, married in 1936.
+She, like all of us tend to, moved into her own home with her husband.
+However, Jeannie didn’t move far from her ancestral home, she chose to live just a few houses away in 20 Victoria Street.

-About 1936 Alex and Bella had purchased and moved into a new home in Abercorn Road with their other three children.
-At that time Jeannie along with her husband Robert and their young daughter moved back into 12 Victoria Street; her childhood home.
-As their family grew so did their home; Robert was a carpenter by trade and used his skills to continually upgrade their home.
+About 1937 Alex and Bella purchased a new home in Abercorn Road, where they relocated to with their other three children.
+Seizing the opportunity – Jeannie, along with her husband Robert and their young daughter, moved back into her childhood home – 12 Victoria Street.
+As their family grew so did their home – Robert, a carpenter by trade, used his skills to continually renovate and transform their little home.

-Number 12 Victoria Street was a place I loved; it was the home to my Granny, a lady I adored.
+Number 12 Victoria Street was a place I loved; it was my Granny’s home and she was a lady I adored.
 I think of her often and wish we had more time together.
-Six days after my 10th birthday, in 1971; my family immigrated to Canada; and the frequent trips to Granny’s house were no longer to be.
-Luckily we moved back to Ireland in 1973 for two years; which gave us more time with family and my Granny; only to return to Canada again in 1975.
+In 1971, and six days after my 10th birthday, my family immigrated to Canada – the frequent trips to Granny’s house were no longer to be.
+Luckily, we moved back to Ireland in 1973 for two years, which gave us more time with family and my Granny – only to return to Canada again in 1975.